Dr Kirsten Wolff

 Biology representative on IAPETUS NERC DTP - PGR

 - Levsen N, Bergero R, Charlesworth D, Wolff K. Frequent, geographically structured heteroplasmy in the mitochondria of a flowering plant, ribworth plantain (Plantago lanceolata).
-Heredity 2016.
-In Press.
+Heredity 2016, advance online publication.

 - Logan SA, Phuekvilai P, Wolff K. Ancient woodlands in the limelight: delineation and genetic structure of ancient woodland species Tilia cordata and Tilia platyphyllos (Tiliaceae) in the UK.
 Tree Genetics & Genomics 2015, 11, 52.